makerdao/market-maker-keeper/README.md

                         Ethereum address of the EtherDelta contract --etherdelta-socket ETHERDELTA_SOCKET
+                        Ethereum address of the EtherDelta API socket --etherdelta-number-of-attempts ETHERDELTA_NUMBER_OF_ATTEMPTS
+                        Number of attempts of running the tool to talk to the EtherDelta API socket --etherdelta-retry-interval ETHERDELTA_RETRY_INTERVAL
+                        Retry interval for sending orders over the EtherDelta API socket --etherdelta-timeout ETHERDELTA_TIMEOUT
-                        Ethereum address of the EtherDelta API socket --config CONFIG       Buy/sell bands configuration file --price-feed PRICE_FEED
+                        Timeout for sending orders over the EtherDelta API socket
+  --config CONFIG       Buy/sell bands configuration file --price-feed PRICE_FEED
                         Source of price feed.
 Tub price feed will be used if